DanBlakeman/toy-shop/README.md

 ## How to use:

-- Firstly, install all dependencies if downloading this from GitHub (you have these already if running from a ZIP of this directory):
+- Firstly, install all dependencies:

  ```
  bower install